 Combivir can cause serious, life-threatening side effects.
-These include lactic acidosis (a buildup of lactic acid in the blood), liver problems, muscle weakness (myopathy), and blood disorders such as severe anemia (very low number of red blood cells) or neutropenia (lower than normal number of white blood cells).
+These include a buildup ofin the blood ( ), problems, muscle weakness ( ), and blood disorders such as a very low number of red blood cells (severe ) or lower than normal number of white blood cells ( ).

 Contact your health care provider right away if you have any of the following symptoms that could be signs of lactic acidosis:

 - Weakness or tiredness

 - Trouble breathing